martvIO/SimpleWebsiteTemplate/website/templates/ReadMe.md

-Here's a revised README file for the `templates` folder that does not include a `base.html`:

----

 # 📁 `templates` Folder

 Welcome to the `templates` folder!
 This folder contains the HTML templates that your Flask application uses to render web pages dynamically. 🌟